Clinical Graph-Mediated Distillation for Unpaired MRI-to-CFI Hypertension Prediction: Conclusion

 \section{Conclusion}

-We presented Clinical Graph-Mediated Distillation (CGMD) and formalized a practical new setting: disjoint-cohort cross-modal transfer, where modalities come from separate cohorts and the teacher modality is missing for the student cohort.
-CGMD uses shared structured biomarkers to build a clinical similarity graph and propagate MRI teacher embeddings to generate patient-specific distillation targets for fundus training without paired acquisitions.
-On 5-fold patient-level cross-validation, CGMD outperformed adapted distillation baselines (AUC 0.855, AUPRC 0.937), and ablations confirmed the importance of clinically meaningful graph structure.
-Future work will extend CGMD to other disjoint-cohort modality pairs and clinical tasks.
+We presented Clinical Graph-Mediated Distillation (CGMD), a resource-conscious framework for disjoint-cohort cross-modal transfer that uses shared biomarkers to propagate MRI teacher embeddings as patient-specific distillation targets for fundus training requiring neither paired acquisitions nor MRI at deployment.
+On 5-fold cross-validation, CGMD outperformed adapted distillation baselines, with ablations confirming the importance of clinically grounded graph structure.
+As a single-center study with a modest fundus cohort ($n{=}112$), these results are preliminary; future work will pursue external validation on larger multi-center cohorts, extending to other disjoint-cohort modality pairs.

 \begin{credits}